ttl2132/bio-minigame/README.md

 ## Installation
 Run ```pip install -e .``` ***in the base directory***.
+Note: Kivy does not run easily on WSL2.
+If you would like to play on a Windows machine, I highly suggest you download this repo directly onto Windows and set up a conda environment there instead.

 ## Game Setup in Terminal
 1. Set the variable ```KIVY_NO_ARGS=1``` in your terminal.
 Note that this may be different based on what OS you are using.
 On Windows, it is ```set KIVY_NO_ARGS=1```.